 Burn's Night | 25th January 2021 Celebrate Burn's Night throughout the capital with Haggis, neeps & tatties, and a good old-fashioned ceilidh.
 Check back here for some of the best celebrations in the city.

-For a quick bite of our national dish nip in to the Haggis Box in the Grassmarket, serving haggis (& veggie haggis) neeps & tatties from a wee police box in the city.
+For a quick bite of our national dish nip in to the Haggis Box at the Scottish Storytelling Centre, serving haggis (& veggie haggis) neeps & tatties from Tuesday to Sunday.
 If you want to try to cook your own Burns supper, get a delicious locally made Macsween haggis and follow Jamie Oliver's instructions!

 Festivals & Events